eprothro/pwc-web/README.md

 vertical are 375x500 (3:4)
 need 3 of same orientation/size per gallery row

+take into photos app and crop to 3:2 or 4:3 then copy to import directory and mogrify imageoptim then move into asset location

 force width 500
 `mogrify -quality 90 -resize 500 *.jpg`
 force height 375